niranjan-1/Data_Science_Projects/Movie_Recomendation_Engine/Readme.md

 These systems have become ubiquitous, and can be commonly seen in online stores, movies databases and job finders.

-In this notebook, we will explore Content-based recommendation systems and implement a simple version of one using Python and the Pandas library.
+In this notebooks, we will explore Content-based recommendation systems and Collaberative Filtering